adaboostmm/AI_agent_on_AWS/README.md

 - Implement responsible AI with Bedrock Guardrails
 - Develop FMOps fine-tuning workflows with SageMaker Pipelines

-###  Note: All materials are from Amazon Web Services workshops.
 # AI agent on Amazon Web Services
 Harness the power of LLM and create autonomous AI agents on AWS.
 An AI agent is a software programme that interacts with its environment to collect data and use the data to perform tasks to meet predetermined goals.